Turupawn/AddNFTBackgrounds/README.md

 # Add NFT Backgrounds

-This project is inteded as an addon to the [NFT Art Generator](https://github.com/FilosofiaCodigo/nft-art-generator).
+This project is an [NFT Art Generator](https://github.com/FilosofiaCodigo/nft-art-generator) addon.
 Solves the problem of having backgound images counted as unique traits.

 ## Dependencies ⚒